Rainism

-Rainism is the fifth Korean-language studio album from South Korean singer Rain, and the first album since his departure from JYP Entertainment.
-The album was released on the October 15, 2008, in South Korea.
-The first single taken from the album, Love Story, became another hit for Rain.
-The album was released in four formats throughout Asia.
+Rainism is the fifth Korean-language studio album by South Korean recording artist Rain, released on October 15, 2008.
+The album was released through J. Tune Entertainment, a subsidiary of JYP Entertainment, and marked the singer's first record released under the J. Tune label.
+The album produced the singles "Love Story" and the title track "Rainism", the latter of which became one of Rain's signature songs.
+The album was released in four formats throughout Asia, with Rain also recording its two singles in Chinese and English.

-Releases
+Rainism sold over 131,000 copies in 2008 according to the South Korean Hanteo record chart, and was ranked as the fifth best-selling album of the year.
+A Japanese edition of the album was released through Pony Canyon on January 7, 2009, which peaked at number 25 on the Oricon Albums Chart with sales of 9,000 copies.
+A repackage of the album, titled Rainism Recollection, was made available on March 5, 2009.
+To support the album, Rain embarked on the Legend of Rainism Tour which spanned 14 shows across Asia and North America.

+Background and release

 Rainism was released in various formats throughout Southeast Asia.
 The album was released with a new cover.
 Each version was released with the original track list as well as international versions of his two singles, ″Love Story″ and "Rainism", in English, Japanese and Chinese.

 The album was re-released in South Korea on March 5, 2009.
 The album was retitled, Rainism Recollection and packaged as a limited edition album with new album art.
 The album was packaged as a three disc album.
 The first disc containing original track listing (removing the original version of Rainism and replacing it with the clean version), the second disc included all international versions of his two singles, "Love Story" and "Rainism", in addition to several bonus acoustic tracks and a remix of the song Fresh Woman.
 Disc 3 was a DVD including the music video for the first single Love Story.